Full Stack Web Development vs Data Science

 Are you interested in tech—but not sure what path is right for you?
 Here, we compare data science vs web development.
 Read on to learn the difference between the two, how to learn each, and what jobs you can get by learning web development or data science.

-So you have fallen in love with tech and decided to make the leap to an online coding program.
-By now, you have already narrowed down the best online coding program to fulfill your professional goals and requirements and weighed what type of bootcamp schedule will fit your individual, family, and professional needs best.
-Next, you can consider which Bloom Institute of Technology (formerly known as Lambda School) program best suits your skills and interests.
-Answering this question can be particularly challenging as someone new to tech.
-This post will help make the distinctions between the popular web development track and the newer, fast-growing data science track, crystal clear so you can pick the best program for you.
+So you've fallen in love with tech and decided to make the leap to an online coding program.
+You narrowed down the best online coding program to fulfill your professional goals and requirements and weighed what type of bootcamp schedule will fit your individual, family, and professional needs best.

 How are data science and web development different?